camunda/camunda-docs-manual/content/introduction/downloading-camunda.md

 The standalone web application can be deployed to any of the supported application servers.

-The Process engine configuration is based on the Spring Framework.
+The process engine configuration is based on the Spring Framework.
 If you want to change the database configuration, edit the `WEB_INF/applicationContext.xml` file inside the WAR file.

-See [Installation Guide][installation-guide-standalone] for additional details.
+See the [Installation Guide][installation-guide-standalone] for additional details.

 # Download Camunda Modeler